BLE version is out! More info on Wac0m RipOff BLE edition

 (I suspect that the remain pins are used for IRQ on other detection, Because this chip is very similar to one used in Samsung Galaxy Note 8.0 tab, btw my dad own one of these, might try probing later too).

-right now, I ported the Wacom i2c driver from mainline Linux kernel to STM32 (using STM32CubeIDE).
-I currently using the STM32F3 DISCO board, because I can share the I2C bus with onboard sensor (Pull-up already there 10k). also the onboard ST-Link provide the 8MHz clock for HSE and Serial ACM for debugging.
-It's worth buying board (I've been using this board for 3 years now Since Grade 10, 3 years ago).
+I first ported the Wacom i2c driver from mainline Linux kernel to STM32 (using STM32CubeIDE).
+I by using the STM32F3 DISCO board.
+Plus I can share the I2C bus with onboard sensor ( that have 2 10k Pull-ups).
+Also the onboard ST-Link provide the 8MHz clock for HSE and Serial ACM for debugging.

 the STM32F3 is capable of USB device (USB gadget I would say).
 And I use the USB HID feature and writing my own HID descriptor.
 The tool that I use is HID descriptor tool from usb.org (by the way, the latest version is younger that me just ~1 year xD). but the output of the program is in non-friendly-C format, so I literally wrote entire thing in C array.